zurichat/zurimain/docs/CONTRIBUTING.md

 - #### Fork your own copy of the Repository

   The first thing you will want to do is fork [this](https://github.com/zurichat/zurimain) repository.
 What this mean, is that you get your own copy of this repository.
 You can then safely make changes to your own copy, and then later, you can submit your changes, and tell the PR leads to combine (merge) the changes you made to the central/main repository.
-Here is a short [Video](https://youtu.be/ATz2mZG78MU) showing how to do that.

 - #### Clone the Repository on your Local Machine